‘It’s scary’: Criminals use vehicles to smash into Seattle garages to steal valuables, neighbors say

 She said there are a number of families with children in the neighborhood.

-“I think it increases the need for parents to have these kinds of difficult conversations with their children,” she said, while adding that she believes the issue impacts everyone in the community.
+“I think it increases the need for parents to have these kind of difficult conversations with their children,” she said, while adding that she believes the issue impacts everyone in the community.

 “It’s not just small businesses that need to ban together, it’s literally a community problem.
 Community everybody, who lives here, needs to ban together and come up with something,” she added.